-For COVID-19, the percentage of the population to be vaccinated in order to achieve herd immunity is still not known.
+For COVID-19, the percentage of the population to be fully vaccinated in order to achieve herd immunity is still counting.
 This is an important part of the study and research and will likely vary according to the community and populations prioritized for vaccination, various other factors.
-But, researches show about 93 % of the population needs to be immune to achieve herd immunity.
+However, World”s Health Organisation supports achieving herd immunity by vaccination, not by getting affected by the COVID-19 infection.

 Achieving herd immunity will save many lives and will prevent the COVID-19 disease from spreading.